-Contains fragrance, dyes, and chemicals that irritate skin for some.
+Contains fragrances, dyes, and chemicals that irritate the skin for some.

 Users overwhelmingly praise this kit for giving great results on minor, moderate, and also severe acne (there are 2 strengths of the kit available).

-A few people claim this product didn't help their acne, with a small number having a bad reaction to the formulation, such as dry skin or rash.
+A few people claim this product didn't help their acne, with a small number having a bad reaction.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.